 Blink is another large charging network mostly supplying Level 2 chargers.
 Its stations can be found at hotels, businesses, and the like.
 Acquiring SemaConnect in June 2022 substantially increased Blink’s footprint across the country.

 Like ChargePoint, a few DC fast chargers are available on the Blink network.
 But the options in its stations are very few.
 There aren’t that many Blink fast chargers, and those that do exist provide around 50kW of power.
-Also, it’s less like to come across Blink chargers on the roads but if its app is installed on your phone, you can find one near you.
+Also, it’s less likely to come across Blink chargers on the roads but if its app is installed on your phone, you can find one near you.

-Shell Recharge
+Shell Recharge & Volta

 Better known for selling gasoline, the oil giant Royal Dutch Shell has been very active in getting into the EV charging game recently.
 In 2019, Shell purchased the EV charging network, Greenlots.
 Then, in 2019, it acquired the European EV charging network, Ubitricity.
 Also, Shell partnered with General Motors to increase EV charging infrastructure in the US.
 Lastly, with the Shell-branded ReCharge, the company has entered the very competitive home EV charging market.